CIS565-Fall-2020/Project3-CUDA-Path-Tracer/README.md

    ALL = SC + FBC + SM + VC

-   Obviouly, optimazation techniques are pretty important for ray tracing.
+   Obviously, optimazation techniques are pretty important for ray tracing.
 In the basic scene, the naive rendering still performs well.
 In the Mario scene, optimization skills save 50% time.
 Stream compaction is the most important one among all four techniques.
 Volume culling also save much time.
 However, in my test, sorting by materials doesn't perform well.

 Basic Scene           |  Mario Scene :-------------------------:|:-------------------------: